 By having a separate sump for oil, a four-cycle lawn mower engine needs to be maintained in a similar fashion to a car engine, meaning the oil should be changed regularly.

-How often should I be changing the oil?
+How often should I be changing the lawn mower’s oil?

 How often you change the oil is dependent on how often you use the lawn mower.
 It’s always a good idea to replace the oil annually, prior to the start of the cutting season.
 However, if you’re someone who mows your lawn frequently, takes care of various neighbors’ lawns, or runs a lawn maintenance business, it’s recommended that you change the oil on your walk-behind mower after fifty hours of use.
 If the size of the job requires a riding mower, or a zero-turn mower, then you’ll want to change the oil after one hundred hours of use.

 While the procedure for replacing the oil will differ depending on the type of mower you have and the engine model, for most walk-behind mowers, you can usually unthread the oil tank cap, remove the dipstick, if applicable, and carefully tip the mower to empty the old oil into an approved container.
 Lawnmower engine oil, like car engine oil, can be recycled at most auto parts stores.
 Once the oil tank is emptied, return the mower to its upright position, and pour the new oil into the oil fill tube.
 Walk-behind mower engines usually take 15 oz or 18 oz of oil; riding mower engines require 48 oz or 64 oz of oil.
 To avoid overfilling, pour in approximately three-quarters of the bottle, then check the tank with the dipstick to determine if the oil level is at full.
 You can then add more oil, as necessary.

 Shop for your lawn mower engine oil type and replacement parts at Repair Clinic